Kazan: City divisions

 Kazan is divided into seven districts:

 Economy

 Kazan is one of the largest industrial and financial centers of Russia, and a leading city of the Volga economic region in construction and accumulated investment.
 The city's gross regional product was 380 billion rubles in 2011.

 Total banking capital of Kazan banks is third in Russia.
 The main industries of the city are: mechanical engineering, chemical, petrochemical, light and food industries.
 An innovative economy is represented by the largest IT-park in Russia which is one of the largest of its kind among Eastern European science parks.
-Kazan ranks 174th (highest in Russia) in Mercer's Worldwide Quality of Living Survey.
+Kazan ranked 186th in Mercer's 1999 Worldwide Quality of Living Survey.

 Investments

 In 2011, city organisations and businesses attracted more than 87 billion rubles for economy and social sphere development.
 This was 44% more than in 2010.
 In 2014, businesses attracted 86 billion rubles.
 Most of them have been implemented in the real economy sector.

 Because of the unstable economic situation within the country, there was a decrease of investment rates in 2015 and—according to the statistics of the first part of the year—it composed 51684.2 million rubles.

 There are head offices of six companies that are in the top 500 in terms of revenues in Russia.
 The total area of city business centres is 330 thousand square metres.

 Innovative economy in Kazan is represented by the biggest IT-park in Russia and also the biggest technical park in Europe.
 The only online platform for governmental trade except the Moscow one is operated in Kazan.
 During the post-Soviet period Kazan was the leader in terms of house construction in the Volga region, and now it holds the position and implements the Republican program of liquidation of dilapidated housing which was unique for Russia.

 According to Forbes, Kazan was ranked 15th among the "Best cities for business in Russia" of 2010.
 In 2012, Kazan ranked 6th in the quality of city environment rating, which was made by the Russian Federation Ministry of Regional Development, Russian Alliance of Engineers, Federal Construction Agency, Federal Service of Supervision of Consumer Protection and Welfare and Moscow Federal University.